acadonis/Project-1-Space-Invaders/README.md

 I also was reminded of the importance of building code one step at a time, and not trying to make large jumps before testing.
 If you cannot see a way of incrementally adding features in a controlled manner rather than writing everything at once, your code is probably not as optimised as it could be.

-In line with this, my Trello board usage was not as disciplined as it could have been, and having a clear picture of what tasks were outstanding and their importance would have been a clear benefit, and is something I have implemented subequent to this project.
+In line with this, my Trello board usage was not as disciplined as it could have been, and having a clear picture of what tasks were outstanding and their importance would have been a clear benefit, and is something I have implemented subsequent to this project.

 #### Technical
 The project developed my technical skills in every area of the technologies used.
 In Javascript, I became more comfortable with the use of arrays, functions and structuring variables to avoid scoping issues.
 Avoiding coding "soup" and functions become too unwieldy was also something I was mindful of, with a degree of success.

-The use of SASS for the CSS styling increased my knowledge of this useful tool, and practice with flexbox in CSS meant the layout of the game was a relativey straightforward.
+The use of SASS for the CSS styling increased my knowledge of this useful tool, and practice with flexbox in CSS meant the layout of the game was a relatively straightforward.